It’s “A Sunny Place for Shady People”

-All the souvenirs in Nice are overpriced.
+All the souvenirs in Nice are overpriced

 Touristy, souvenir shops are rife and overpriced in Nice.
 You don’t want to go there, so I’ll let you in on where to head for quality gifts to take back home.

 There are a variety of original oil and vinegar infusions along with spices, jams, fois gras, seafood products, honeys, ceramics, olive wood and even cosmetics.
 You can even take a free tour with tastings at the original mill on Boulevard de la Madeleine.
 14, rue St François de Paule.

-Even if you forgot to pick up some Alzieri Olive oil in Nice or at the duty free shop, you can still get some sent home.
+Even if you forgot to pick up some Alziari Olive oil in Nice or at the duty free shop, you can still get some sent home.
 Check these out.
 I love their olive oils.

 Across the pedestrian street from Nicholas Alziari you’ll find A L’Olivier (7 Rue Saint-Francois de Paule).
 Again, you’ll find traditional and infused olive oils, vinegars, olives, tapenades, basil pesto, honeys and flower confits.
 They have all sorts of lovely small gift packs that will easily fit in your suitcase.
 The company first started in 1822 in the Marais section of Paris, and Nice is its Mediterranean anchor.

-Local gifts from Nice are great souvenirs
+Instead, local gifts from Nice make great souvenirs

 For unique hand-made jewelry you’ll find no where else in the world, head to StatuQuo at 14 Rue Delille, just on the other side of the Theatre National de Nice.